Acute Lymphocytic Leukemia (ALL): Chemotherapy

 L-asparaginase or peg-asparginase

-You may also get blood transfusions during this time if your blood cell counts get too low.
-Your healthcare team will check you closely for side effects.
-Side effects are more likely if you get high doses of medicine.
+You may also need blood transfusions during this time if your blood cell counts get too low.
+Your healthcare team will watch you closely for side effects.
+Side effects are more likely if you get high doses of chemo.

-People whose leukemia cells have the Philadelphia chromosome will likely also get a targeted therapy medicine with chemotherapy.
-An example of this kind of medicine is imatinib.
+People whose leukemia cells have the Philadelphia chromosome will likely also get a targeted therapy medicine along with chemo.
+Examples of this kind of medicine are imatinib and ponatinib.
 Targeted therapy medicine is taken daily as pills.

-A few weeks after treatment, you will have a bone marrow biopsy and aspiration.
-This is to look for any leukemia cells that remain.
-If there are still leukemia cells in your bone marrow, you may have a second course of chemotherapy.
+A few weeks after treatment, a bone marrow biopsy and aspiration will be done.
+This is to look for remaining leukemia cells.
+If there are still leukemia cells in your bone marrow, you may have a second course of chemo.
 This is done to try to put the leukemia into remission.

 Treatment in the consolidation (intensification) phase